Faculty Diversity and Inclusion Fellowship

 "Being a Diversity Fellow allowed me the time, resources, and mentoring to achieve my short-term goal of identifying and beginning to fill in the knowledge, skills, and ability gaps in the area of diversity, equity, and inclusion.
 I still have much to learn, and I now have a better understanding of what I need to do.
-By facilitating eight workshops/presentations across campus, I was able to implement what I learned, in so doing contribute to the larger CMU core value of inclusiveness through my work with faculty, staff, and students." — Dr. Revis Shingles
+By facilitating eight workshops/presentations across campus, I was able to implement what I learned, in so doing contribute to CMU's core value of inclusiveness." — Dr. Revis Shingles

 Dr. Cherie Strachan | First Fellowship Cohort | Awarded January 2019

 Dr. Cherie Strachan, former CMU professor of political science, is the author of High-Tech Grassroots: The Professionalization of Local Elections among many published articles and book chapters, and co-founder of the Consortium for Intercampus SoTL Research.
 Several of her initiatives from her diversity project were outlined in her 2020 keynote address to the American Political Science Association's Teaching & Learning Conference.